darccio/zas/README.md

 ## Roadmap

-* Better support for non-mime-type plugins
+Check at the planned enhancements [here](https://github.com/imdario/zas/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

-No more features are currently planned.
 Feel free to open an issue if you think Zas should do something specific in its core.

 ## Contact me